ying-teaching/rn/docs/ch02/jsx.md

 React Native uses components that are backed by the corresponding Android and iOS views.
 These platform-backed components are called `Native Components`.
 RN provides a set of commonly used Native comonents.
 These are RN's [Core Components](https://reactnative.dev/docs/components-and-apis).

 A component is also called a React Element.
 It is an individual resualble piece of UI.
-A component has one or more views.
+Components are composable that means a component can have one or more elements.

+## Component Markup

 React components are created by using their tags, either with or without closing tag.
 For example: `<Text>content</Text>` or `<Button title="Click" />`.
 It uses the same HTML syntax with different tag name.
 The RN built-in and custom components use capitalized names.

 Use component property names to initialize its props.
 A single prop without assingment has a default value of `true`.
 For example: `<MyTextBox autocomplete />` is the same as `<MyTextBox autocomplete={true} />`.